Why Take a Proactive Approach Towards Cybersecurity?

 A company with a proactive security approach must demonstrate an understanding of cybersecurity and data protection laws that mandate security and privacy by design.
 Global leaders are introducing a raft of regulations, endeavoring to strengthen cybersecurity infrastructure and boost digital resilience.

-For example, in 2022, the EU Commission introduce the Cyber Resilience Act as a part of the broader 2020 EU Cybersecurity Strategy.
-These set strict guidelines for the development and production of digital products and data compliance, including IoT devices and associated services.
+For example, in 2022, the EU Commission introduced the Cyber Resilience Act as a part of its 2020 EU Cybersecurity Strategy.
+These set strict guidelines for the development and production of digital products and data compliance.
+Extending to include IoT devices and associated services.
 Failure to comply will result in severe financial penalties of up to €15 million.

 These requirements are just the latest in a growing trend.
-Governments are increasing efforts to strengthen a series of established compliance laws like GDPR, CPRA, and industry specific regulations (e.g., HIPPA), to protect business-critical and other sensitive information.
+Governments are increasing efforts to strengthen a series of established compliance laws.
+For instance GDPR, CPRA, and industry specific regulations (e.g., HIPPA), to protect business-critical and other sensitive information.

 About ZARIOT and partners